-Chinese New Year - Planeta.com
+Chinese New Year

 The first day of the Chinese New Year falls on the new moon between January 21 and February 20.

-In 2020, the first day of the Chinese New Year will be on Saturday, January 25, initiating the Year of the Rat.
+In 2021, the first day of the Chinese New Year will be on February 12, initiating the Year of the Ox.

 About Chinese New Year